Tomatokeftes/thyra/docs/CONTRIBUTING.md

-# Contributing to MSIConverter
+# Contributing to Thyra

-Thank you for your interest in contributing to MSIConverter!
+Thank you for your interest in contributing to Thyra!
 This document provides guidelines for contributing to this project.

 ## Table of Contents